 Key powers include:

-These powers are intertwined with duties such as ensuring laws are faithfully executed, which demands a robust understanding of both the scope and limitations of presidential authority.
-Grasping the depth of these responsibilities is essential for appreciating the balance and foresight envisioned in the Constitution's design.
+These powers are intertwined with duties such as ensuring that laws are faithfully executed, demanding a robust understanding of both the scope and limitations of presidential authority.
+Recent discussions have raised questions about the extent of these powers, especially regarding executive privilege and its implications for transparency and accountability.

 Key Components of Article 2